Rotation Invariant Quantization for Model Compression: Related Work

 The idea of pruning NN connections based on information-theoretic ideas was explored already in the seminal works \citep{lecun1989optimal,hassibi1993optimal}.
-Later, \citet{songhan2015deepcompression} used magnitude threshold to remove redundant parameters, and then, utilized Huffman's entropy coding to compress these parameters.
-Since then, pruning techniques gained popularity, searching for effective methods to prune parameters \citep{zhang2021exploration, frankle2018lottery, lee2019learning}.
-For assessing pruning and quantization algorithms, \citet{gao2019rate,isik2022information} provided a rate-distortion theory framework, showing that entropy reduction during training is beneficial, as low-entropy models are more amenable to compression \citep{oktay2019scalable, Baskin_Cat}.
-This study continues these guidelines, using rate-distortion theory to analyze rotation-invariant solutions and further provides enhancements that find the optimal solution efficiently.
+Later, \citet{songhan2015deepcompression} used magnitude threshold to remove redundant parameters and then utilized Huffman's entropy coding to compress these parameters.
+Since then, pruning techniques gained popularity, searching for effective methods to prune parameters \citep{zhang2021exploration, frankle2018lottery, lee2019learning}, showing that entropy reduction during training is beneficial, as low-entropy models are more amenable to compression \citep{oktay2019scalable, Baskin_Cat}.
+Yet, the first rate-distortion formulation of model compression was suggested by \citet{gao2019rate,isik2022information}, providing significant insights about the optimal model pruning.
+In particular, \citet{gao2019rate} studied the two-layer networks, providing tractable analysis when assuming the Gaussian distribution of the model weights.
+This assumption, however, may not hold in general. \citet{isik2022information} observed empirically that the weights of a pretrained model tend to follow the Laplacian distribution, for which the optimal compression algorithm that resides on the rate-distortion curve must output a sparse model.
+This study analyzes the rate-distortion of rotation-invariant quantization solutions, which generalizes these findings, as the Gaussian and Laplacian distributions are rotation-invariant distributions.